-Where employees have indicated they do not intend to repay the outstanding loan amount, the Company plans to dispose of the shares in accordance with the share plan and apply the proceeds against the balance of the loans outstanding.
-No shares have been sold on market as at the date of this report.
+The remainder of participants of the April 2008 and June 2008 Share Plans that did not accept the Company's offer to repay their share plan loans signed a Letter of Acknowledgment to confirm that they do not wish to participate in the share plans and understand that the Company reserves the right to dispose of the shares in accordance with the share plans and apply the proceeds against the balance of the loans outstanding.
+No shares have been sold on market as at the date of this report however the Company will proceed to sell the shares on market as soon as is reasonably practicable.